Table of Contents

 - On your Course Dashboard, click Roster in Gradescope's left sidebar to take you to the Roster page.
 If the tool window is embedded in Sakai, you may need to expand Gradescope's left sidebar first.
 On the Gradescope Roster page, click the Sync Sakai Roster button at the bottom of your screen.LTI 1.3 terminology differences: If your institution uses the Gradescope LTI 1.3 tool and uses a different name for Sakai, that customized name could appear on the button instead of the word "Sakai."

 - A dialog box will appear explaining how accounts will be synced.
-All names and emails will be auto-synced from Sakai.
-Student IDs will be synced if you're using LTI 1.0 + API.
+All names, student IDs, and emails will be auto-synced from Sakai.
 All user roles will be synced depending on how your institution initially configured your Gradescope integration.
 Existing Sakai group names/numbers will be synced as well, but Gradescope will call them "sections."
 Also, if you're using LTI 1.0 + API, only one section (Sakai group number/name) per person will be displayed on your roster, but you can add or change groups/sections after you sync your roster.
 See the note after Step 5.

 - By default, Gradescope will email users to say that they've been added to the course.
 If you don't want users to be notified, uncheck "Let new users know that they were added to the course" in the dialog box.